Chapter Two Part 2: Leapin' Lizards!

 "If there are sand worms around-"

 "OH, you meant because of that.
 Right, right.
 I thought you just didn't like getting a full night's sleep," she said as she threw out her blanket, letting it flutter to the ground as she held the corners.
-James looked away and half-rolled his eyes, away from her view.
+Matt looked away and half-rolled his eyes, away from her view.
 Even if there weren't sand worms sleeping in shifts was a good idea when you were out in the open.

 "Well, I'll have some nice, deep sleep, while you watch," she continued as she laid down by the fire, back turned to him.
 Then she suddenly turned around.
 "I mean, like, don't watch me.
 That'd be creepy.
 Just watch for things.
 And stuff.
 You know.
 Uh.
 Yeah," and she turned back around, curling up on her blanket and folding it over her.

 Matt leaned up against one of the rocks beside the feet of his horse, looking up at it as it brought its head down beside him for him to pet.
 He began to stroke the stripe on its muzzle affectionately as his eyes slowly drifted to Clandestine, who had long since fallen fast asleep.
-James pressed his face against his horse's.
+Matt pressed his face against his horse's.

 "What did I get myself into this time, Elliot?" he whispered.
 Elliot only flicked his tail and nudged his face with his snout before pulling nudging his hand again to encourage petting.